+- Plan for Drivers;

 - Plan for Rail;

 - Transport Decarbonisation Plan; and

 - Updates to the National Planning Policy Framework.

 In addition, this Plan has been subjected to multiple impact assessments, to ensure that it fully considers equalities, environmental, habitats and health impacts.